What Is Debt Consolidation, and Why Is It Helpful?

 Benefits of debt consolidation include:

-- Simplifying Payments.
-Combining debt reduces the number of payments you need to track and minimizes the chances of missing a payment.
-It’s easier to manage if you only have to make one payment to a single source once a month.
+• Simplifies Your Payments.
+Combining debt into a single loan reduces the number of payments you need to track and minimizes the chances of missing a payment.
+You won’t have to worry about multiple bill due dates.

-- Improving Your Credit Score.
+• Improves Your Credit Score.
 Applying for a new loan creates a hard credit inquiry, resulting in a temporary dip.
-Still, long term, it can improve your score by reducing your credit utilization percentage.
+But long-term, it can improve your score by reducing your credit utilization percentage.
+Credit utilization is the ratio of your credit card balances to your credit limits.
+A lower credit utilization percentage has a positive effect on your credit score.
+Consolidation can reduce the chances of making a late payment or missing a payment entirely, improving your credit score.

-- Saving You Money.
+• Saves You Money.
 Interest adds hundreds, even thousands, to your debt.
 Consolidating your debt can provide access to better interest rates, lowering your monthly payment.
+Be aware that a longer term allows more interest to accrue.

 Let’s look at an example.
 Say you have multiple credit cards with different interest rates and monthly payments: